ennis/fluff/GUI_NOTES.md

 - an attainable goal would be to make a macro for more concisely specifying shapes and fills and groups, like SVG
     - basically, a macro to produce an inline representation of SVG, with parameters interpolated from the surrounding context

+# Things to look for before delegation

+Main issue: the elements don't have an identity until they are inserted in the tree.

+- any use of `run_later`, `subscribe` outside of `Element` methods
+    - possible replacement: it's tricky; basically the target of the callback will be the host element, which may be different somehow the host element must forward the callback to the delegated element
+        - but then, it's impossible to determine which delegated element is the target, since they have no identity ( they all share the identity of the host element)
+    - compromise:
+        - elements can `emit` events via the context, but the source will be the host element
+            - for example, the TextEdit will emit "blink", but the host will need to make the cursor blink manually
+            - for buttons, mostly OK
+        - problem: identifying which delegated element emits the event
+            - for example: one widget that holds two buttons
+            - each button can emit the "Clicked" event, but impossible to determine which button was clicked in the handler (since the source is the same)
+                - solution: add an ID to the button